Introduction

 • Surveillance and Monitoring: Strengthen surveillance systems to detect and investigate cases promptly.

-• Public Awareness Campaigns: Conduct public awareness campaigns to educate consumers about risks and prevention strategies
+• Public Awareness Campaigns: Conduct public awareness campaigns to educate consumers about and prevention strategies

 • Regulation and Enforcement: Enforce strict food safety and standards for food businesses, particularly those involved in canning and preserving.